RaphaelItotia/Water_Tanks_Prices_Kenya/README.md

 ## Data Analysis

-Let's answer the question on board:
+Let's answer the questions on board:

 1. What is the price range for each brand?